ArkCase/ark_helm_charts/docs/Persistence.md

   # Can be set case-insesitively, and must be one of
   # "production" (prod is equivalent), or
   # "development" (develop, devel, dev are equivalent)
+  #
+  # hostPath volumes are only allowed in development mode
   mode: "development"

   persistence: